LearnToBeFoundation/learn-to-be.github.io/index.md

 ---
 layout: post          # use the normal post layout so it looks like an article
 title: "Welcome"
-permalink: /blog/     # makes this the blog index URL
+permalink: /     # makes this the blog index URL (baseurl already includes /blog)
 ---

 Welcome to the Learn To Be blog!